agneau:

 of several Mediterranean fish, each one of which has its flavor, while

-all blend, tender fleshed and shell mixed promiscuously, unequally time-sharing
+all blend, tender fleshed and shell mixed promiscuously, unequally

-Bouillabaisse, unsurprisingly, means boil and
+peel etc. Bouillabaisse, unsurprisingly, means

-simmer, its modest label belying its pride of place in traditional
+"boil and simmer", its modest label belying its pride

-Provençal cuisine.
+of place in traditional Provençal cuisine.

-la bourride
+La bourride

-Like bouillabaisse,
+Like bouillabaisse, la

-it provides gastronomic refinement.
+provides gastronomic refinement.
 Sea perch (loup), whiting (merlan),

 and angler (baudroie) accompanied by bread soaked in an aïoli